ozeliurs/DigitalLib/README.md

 ### Double Leeching

 When the user makes a download request, the server allows anyone with the torrent file to download it.
 Nothing stops a user from downloading the file and then sharing the torrent with others, allowing them to download the file without paying.

+### Paypal Time Correlation

+It's possible to deanonymize a user by correlating the timestamps of the ledger transactions with the timestamps of the Paypal transactions.

+### Seeding Time Correlation

+It's possible to find a user's IP by looking at the IP of the seeders when the upload block is created.
+Some of this attack can be mitigated by using a VPN / Tor.